-- 1. Contact identification-UCS checks whether this interaction is coming from a known contact: more precisely, whether the contact data included in the new interaction matches an existing contact in its database.
-It does this in response to a request from a media server, the Identify Contact Routing strategy object, or the Open Media Interaction CreateNew block. - 2.
+- 1. Contact identification-UCS checks whether this interaction is coming from a known contact: more precisely, whether the contact data included in the new interaction matches an existing contact in the UCS database.
+UCS does this in response to a request from a media server, the Identify Contact Routing strategy object, or the Agent Interaction SDK CreateInteraction method. - 2.
 Contact creation-If the contact does not exist in the database, UCS creates a new record to represent it.

-This chapter describes the default procedure that UCS follows for these tasks, and ways in which you can modify this default.
+This chapter first describes the default procedure that UCS follows for these tasks, then the ways in which you can modify this default.